kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

    The ConfigMap is a regular Helm-managed resource, so `helm upgrade` naturally updates it.

-2. **DefaultsApplier (periodic, leader-only)**: A `DefaultsApplier` component is registered with the controller-runtime manager using the `Runnable` and `LeaderElectionRunnable` interfaces (the same pattern used by the existing `CertReconciler`).
-When the leader is elected, its `Start()` method begins a periodic loop controlled by a configurable ticker.
-On each tick (and immediately on startup) it runs the following phases:
+2. **DefaultsApplier (watch-based Reconciler, leader-only)**: A `DefaultsApplier` is implemented as a controller-runtime reconciler.
+It is registered with the manager using `ctrl.NewControllerManagedBy(mgr)` and watches ConfigMap resources with a predicate filter that selects only the target ConfigMap in the deployment namespace.
+The ConfigMap name defaults to `kubewarden-defaults` and is configurable via the `--defaults-configmap-name` CLI flag on the controller binary.
+The controller-runtime framework handles leader election — the Reconciler only runs on the leader instance.
+   Reconciliation is triggered by ConfigMap create, update, and delete events.
+   On each reconciliation it runs the following phases:

    - **Phase 1 — Read ConfigMap**: Fetch the `kubewarden-defaults` ConfigMap from the deployment namespace.
-If the ConfigMap does not exist, clean up all resources carrying the managed ownership labels and wait for the next tick.
+If the ConfigMap does not exist, clean up all resources carrying the managed ownership labels and return success.
    - **Phase 2 — Apply desired resources**: For each `*.yaml` key in the ConfigMap data, decode the value into the appropriate typed CRD struct (e.g., `v1.PolicyServer`, `v1.ClusterAdmissionPolicy`) using the